My rejected manuscript

 My response:

-1. The Rescaled Range Analysis, R/S, did not produce these Markovian transition probabilities.
-The fitting of the Markovian model on the funnel plot of MicroPK data has produced them.
+1. The Rescaled Range Analysis (RSA) did not produce these Markovian self-transition probabilities.
+The fitting of the confidence interval curves for correlated data on the funnel plot of the BSB meta-analysis MicroPK scores estimated them.

-2. The Markovian transition probabilities, p00, and p11 represent the average frequency of runs of size 2 of the same bits (bit = a hit or a miss trial).
+2. The Markovian self-transition probabilities, P00 and P11, represent the average frequency of runs of size 2 of the same bits (a bit represents either a hit or a miss trial).
 They are probabilities that a 'hit' follows a 'hit' and a 'miss' follows a 'miss' in a sequence of all MicroPK records in the meta-analysis.
 True, such information cannot be available for practical reasons.
-Yet, such high frequency is expected due to the longer runs of MicroPK 'successes' or 'failures' being generated on average due to errors introduced during tests.
+Yet, such high frequencies map the longer runs of MicroPK 'successes' or 'failures' generated on average due to errors introduced during tests triggered by experimenter biases.

 3. What exactly are these "simpler analyses" the reviewer refers to?
-And can these analyses estimate the frequency of runs of the same score of size = 2, (hit-hit & miss-miss), as in #2 above, across all MicroPK test results?
+And can these analyses estimate the frequency of runs of size 2, hit-hit & miss-miss, as in #2 above, across all MicroPK test results?

-5. An average frequency of two 'hit' or 'miss' trials in a row across all MicroPK experiments as high as 83% corresponds to a correlation coefficient between the adjacent MicroPK records of 66% [see Table 2 in Fotini Pallikari, Investigating the Nature of Intangible Brain-Machine Interaction, Journal of Social Sciences and Humanities, 1(5), 499-508, (2015)].
-Unlike what this reviewer believes, this is a moderate, not "a fantastically large" degree of correlation.
-Not a 'PK effect'.
+5. An average frequency of two 'hit' or 'miss' trials in a row across all MicroPK experiments as high as 83% corresponds to a correlation coefficient between the adjacent time-series MicroPK records of 66% [Table 2, Fotini Pallikari, Investigating the Nature of Intangible Brain-Machine Interaction, Journal of Social Sciences and Humanities, 1(5), 499-508, (2015)].
+Unlike what this reviewer believes, this is a moderate degree of data correlation.
+Most importantly, it does not indicate a 'PK effect' but the presence of biases in the MicroPK test records that force data to scatter wider than unbiased records.

-Yet, a universal mechanism of direct mind-matter Interaction, where the MicroPK test participants affect the random process through direct mental interference, does not exist (as the database's funnel plot confirms converging to 50%).
+Yet, there is no confirmed universal mechanism of direct mind-matter interaction.
+The MicroPK test participants do not affect the random process through direct mental interference.
+The funnel plot converges to 50%, the most representative MicroPK effect size in the meta-analysis.

 10. "However, the trial variance in all the Consortium data, including FAMMI, is at the null expectation.
 This entirely refutes the PK-MP hypothesis, at least on a scale that would reproduce sufficient funnel plot dispersion".